-Even as power outages rip through the state, SMUD is pushing a flawed study that grossly undervalues the benefits of rooftop solar, and hands SMUD the excuse they need to discourage rooftop solar in Sacramento with new fees and deep cuts to the net metering credit.
+Even as power outages rip through the state, SMUD stands by their flawed study that grossly undervalues the benefits of rooftop solar.
+SMUD is using this study to justify changes that will discourage rooftop solar in Sacramento.

-Problem #1: SMUD’s solar study asserts that SMUD “pays” solar users even when they are simply making and consuming their own solar energy at home.
+Problem #1: SMUD’s solar study incorrectly claims that SMUD “pays” solar users for simply using their own solar energy at home.

 Problem #2: SMUD’s solar study implies that rooftop solar’s climate change benefits should not be valued

 The report buries an important finding: that rooftop solar reduces global warming pollution in ways that add to its monetary value.
 These findings are excluded from the report’s top-lines.